polars.DataFrame.write_parquet#

 file

-File path to which the file should be written.
+File path or writable file-like object to which the result will be written.

 compression{‘lz4’, ‘uncompressed’, ‘snappy’, ‘gzip’, ‘lzo’, ‘brotli’, ‘zstd’}